 “I have visited the laid-off factory workers, and the communities crushed by our horrible and unfair trade deals.
 These are the forgotten men and women of our country.
 People who work hard but no longer have a voice,” he proclaimed.
 He went on to say he would ease regulations to allow another category of workers – “the great miners and steel workers of our country” – to prosper again.

-There is nothing wrong with advocating for better wages and opportunities for America’s manufacturing workers and miners – although it is disingenuous coming from Trump, who has been for fraud schemes and in the 1980s had to pay a settlement after illegally hiring hundreds of laborers from Poland and refusing to pay them in full.
+There is nothing wrong with advocating for better wages and opportunities for America’s manufacturing workers and miners – although it is disingenuous coming from Trump, who has been investigated for numerous fraud schemes and in the 1980s had to pay a settlement after illegally hiring hundreds of laborers from Poland and refusing to pay them in full.

 Trump speaks to a nostalgic image of ‘the working man’

 But the real weakness of Trump’s stance is that it reveals a complete disconnect from the nature of the economic misery most Americans experience.
 The majority of low-paid or underemployed U.S. workers are no longer in the manufacturing, mining, construction, or other male-dominated professions Trump routinely cites.
-They work in the
+They work in the service industry.

 Working-class Americans rarely build things these days – they serve.
 Many are women, and many are not white